Welcome to The Platinum Board

 Beat Alabama 42-35; beat Oregon 42-20

 The ultimate "peak when you most need to" team.
 Ranked 16th in the initial CFP rankings, Ohio State kept getting better and rising down the stretch.
-Needing a huge statement in the Big Ten championship game, the Buckeyes unleashed the hugeststatement, beating Wisconsin 59-0 to eke out the No. 4 CFP seed.
+Needing a huge statement in the Big Ten championship game, the Buttguys unleashed the hugeststatement, beating Wisconsin 59-0 to eke out the No. 4 CFP seed.
 They then proceeded to beat Bama with a 28-0 run and take down Oregon with a late 21-0 run.
 Late-arriving?
 Nope, just in time.

 8. 2018 Alabama (14-1)